Best Nursing Schools in Dallas, Texas

 Average Net Price: $6,293

 Collin County Community College District offers two degrees in nursing and a certificate.
-As a student in the college of nursing, you can earn an Associate of Applied Science in Nursing, a Bachelor of Science in Nursing, or a Certificate in Vocational Nursing.
 The concept-based nursing curriculum is designed to provide a deep understanding of the theories and principles of nursing care.
 This will enable you to develop higher-level clinical judgment, leading to an improved patient care experience.
-The curriculum is divided into two different types of nursing concepts, health care concepts and professional nursing concepts, which are studied in the classroom before being applied in practical settings where students have the opportunity to explore their learning by using state-of-the-art simulation labs and practicing on live patients at local hospitals.
+The curriculum in the nursing program comprises two distinct categories: healthcare concepts and professional nursing concepts.
+After being introduced in the classroom, these concepts are applied in real-life situations.
+Students get hands-on experience through cutting-edge simulation labs and by working with actual patients in local hospitals.

 4. Texas Woman’s University